emesexochitl/Roseobacter/Multiple_imputation/README.md

 <img src="https://user-images.githubusercontent.com/14163953/117017352-d1b0fe00-acf3-11eb-8d33-b546390cdc9a.jpg"  width="300" height="auto" />
 </p>

 After that, multiple imputation is repeated on nonscale data, for one type of output.
-However, it is important to note for the later analysis for TDA  that Min-Max normlization was performed on nonscaled data.
+However, it is important to note for TDA Min-Max normalization was performed on imputed, nonscaled data.
 The main reason was to be able to compare different samplings of origin.
-Choorsing the Min-MAx normalization comes in handy when datasets are not normally distributed (see previous Shapiro-test) and this way of normalization provides upper and lower boundaries.
+Choosing the Min-Max normalization comes in handy when datasets are not normally distributed (see previous Shapiro-test) and this way of normalization provides upper and lower boundaries.

 In the last part of the R script, several ordination methods are included, as an alternative to analyze ecological data sets.
 They weren't tested for this project.